 Vehicle Repair Bills

 You will need copies of all invoices for motor vehicle repair if you plan to request payment for property damage.
 Be sure to keep repair bills for any other personal property damaged or destroyed in the car accident.
-If the item is non-repairable, ask your insurance company to provide you with the replacement cost.
+If the item is non-repairable and is a total loss, ask your insurance company to provide you with the replacement cost.

 Are Online Car Accident Settlement Calculators Accurate?